Emerald Airport

 combined (on average) 54 return commercial services to Brisbane per week.

 Facilities

-The airport resides at an elevation of 624 ft above sea level.
-It has two runways: 06/24 with an asphalt surface measuring 1900 × 30 m and 15/33 with a asphalt surface measuring 926 × 18 m.
+The airport is at an elevation of 624 ft above sea level.
+It has two runways: 06/24 with an asphalt surface measuring 1900 × 30 m and 15/33 with an asphalt surface measuring 926 × 18 m.

 Emerald Airport recently spent $7.7 million extending the terminal and refurbishing the old terminal.
 This was complete in the last quarter of 2010.
 This refurbishment, included security upgrades, improved amenities for passengers and a new flight status information system with displays throughout the airport and online.

 In November 2014, work was completed on a $7.58 million upgrade to the Aircraft parking bays at the airport.

 At the Australian Airport Association's 2021 National Airport Industry Awards, the airport was named Large Regional Airport of the Year.

 Airlines and destinations

 Statistics

 Emerald Airport was ranked 29th in Australia for the number of revenue passengers served in calendar year 2014.